Hima people

-The Hima or Huma are a pastoralist social class that is native to the grasslands of Western Uganda and Karagwe, Tanzania.
+The Hima, Hema or Huma are a pastoralist social class that is native to the grasslands of Western Uganda and Karagwe, Tanzania.

 Etymology

-Birgitta Farelius claims that the term "Hima" probably derives from the Bantu word for monkey (enkíma), which is a totem animal of some clans originating from Karagwe and Ankole.
+Birgitta Farelius claims that the term "Hima" probably derives from the Bantu word for monkey (nkɪ́mà), which is a totem animal of some clans originating from Karagwe and Ankole.

 The name "Bahuma" comes from the verb "okuhuma", which means the "cacophony of sound made by a herd of cattle on the move, lowing, thudding of hooves, and cries of herdsmen".

 Genetics

 According to data from 1969, the Hima and Tutsi groups possessed the enzyme of milk sugar lactose tolerance, which is highly prevalent in European populations, but the other Bantu-speaking tribes were largely lactose deficient, similar results and conclusions were reached by the geneticist Sarah A. Tishkoff in 2007.

 Excoffier et al. (1987) claimed that the Hima and Tutsi, despite being surrounded by other Bantu speakers, are "closer genetically to Cushites and Ethiosemites".